LDAP/docker-compose-artemis/README.md

 docker-compose up -d
 ```

+Docker-Compose downloads and builds the `ARTEMIS_VERSION` set in `.env`.
+Use `ARTEMIS_VERSION=develop` to build the most current commit.
+Not recommended.

-This will create the directories and put a default configuration into `ARTEMIS_CONFIG_DIR`.
+On startup the containers will create the directories and Artemis puts a default configuration into `ARTEMIS_CONFIG_DIR`.
 Adapt this configuration to your needs.
 A zipped example configuration for all containers can be requested via mail. (~300mb).
 Artemis may not start until the configuration is adapted properly.
 As a starting point use: